dremin/RetroBar/README.md

 - Vietnamese (Tiếng Việt)

 ## Custom languages and themes
 RetroBar supports custom languages and themes.
+You may install community-made theme files that you have downloaded in RetroBar Properties > Advanced.

-To use custom languages or themes, create a `Languages` or a `Themes` directory and place valid `.xaml` language or theme files there.
+You may manually install custom languages or themes by creating a `Languages` or a `Themes` directory in `%localappdata%\RetroBar`, and placing valid `.xaml` language or theme files there.

-Valid locations to create a `Languages` or a `Themes` directory:
-- In the same directory as `RetroBar.exe`
-- In `%localappdata%\RetroBar`

 Themes use the XAML `ResourceDictionary` format.
-[View the included example themes](https://github.com/dremin/RetroBar/tree/master/RetroBar/Themes) to get started.
+When creating a new theme, [view the included example themes](https://github.com/dremin/RetroBar/tree/master/RetroBar/Themes) to get started.